mshojaei77/LLMs-Journey/Modules/8_Pre_Training.md

-# Module 8: LLM Training Fundamentals
+# Module 8: Pretraining Fundamentals

 ### Pretraining Objectives & Loss Functions
 - **Description**: Understand the objectives and loss functions used to pretrain large language models.